Pau1fitz/react-interview/readme.md

 - Write an HOC that implements shouldComponentUpdate to avoid reconciliation.
 - Write an HOC that uses React.Children.toArray to sort the children passed to it's Passed Component.

-#### What are the differences between a class component and functional component?
-- Class components allows you to use additional features such as local state and lifecycle hooks.
-Also, to enable your component to have direct access to your store and thus holds state.

-- When your component just receives props and renders them to the page, this is a 'stateless component', for which a pure function can be used.
-These are also called dumb components or presentational components.

 #### What advantages are there in using arrow functions?
 Scope safety: Until arrow functions, every new function defined its own this value (a new object in the case of a constructor, undefined in strict mode function calls, the base object if the function is called as an "object method", etc.).
 An arrow function does not create its own this, the this value of the enclosing execution context is used.